The Living SEB Skills Project: A Living Resource for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills

 • Non-SEB indicators.
 All measures, outcomes, and correlates are manually classified within the names of the correlation matrix.
 A codebook with all measures coded is available on the GitHub page of the project allowing categorizations of variables in specific and broader categories.

-Updating Procedures
+Updating Procedures and Timeline

-To maintain the “living” nature of the review, the search and coding procedures are repeated on the first working day of each month.
-New studies are added to the database, and version-controlled monthly snapshots are archived.
-If no eligible studies were published within a month, data are not updated.
+To maintain the “living” nature of the project, the search and coding procedures are repeated on the first working day of each month to keep updates feasible and avoid large, onerous updates.
+New studies are added to the database and version-controlled monthly snapshots are archived in GitHub and Zenodo.
+If no eligible studies are published within a given month, a data release will still be issued, specifying that no new data were availablendefined.
 When new theoretical or measurement works are published, the seed references for the citation-chaining search are expanded accordingly.
 Additionally, at each new search, the database search will be limited by adding the day the last search was conducted as a starting search limit.
+To pilot the feasibility of this procedure, we already ran the monthly updates on multiple occasions without encountering time or processing difficulties.
+We thus retain that the current strategy for monthly updates is feasible with current available re

 The Living SEB App